Epictetus/IProcess/README.md

 Barney tries to make the sharing of data between processes as easy and **natural** as possible.
 Barney is developed to run on Ruby 1.9.1 or later, but it may work on earlier versions of Ruby as well.

+## Limitations

-## Sharable objects
+* Sharable objects
   Behind the scenes, Barney is using Marshal to send data between processes.
   Any object that can be dumped through Marshal.dump can be shared.
   This excludes anonymous modules, anonymous classes, Proc objects, and possibly some other objects I cannot think of.

-## Thread safety
+* Thread safety
   Barney is thread-safe as long as one instance of Barney::Share is used per-thread.
   There is a mutex lock in place, but it only concerns Barney::Share#synchronize, where data is shared among all instances of Barney::Share.

 ## Examples

-Okay, now that we've got that out of the way, let's see what using Barney is like.
+Okay, now that we've got that out of the way, let's see what using Barney is like:
+(The [Samples](https://github.com/robgleeson/barney/tree/develop/samples) directory has more examples …)

 **Basic**

       #!/usr/bin/env ruby
       require 'barney'

-      message = 'foo'
-      $times  = 2

       obj = Barney::Share.new
-      obj.share :message, :$times
+      obj.share :message
+      message = 'Hello, '

       pid = obj.fork do
-        message.sub! 'f', 'b'
-        $times += 1
+        message << 'World!'
       end

       Process.wait pid
       obj.sync

-      puts message * $times # output is 'boobooboo'.
+      puts message # 'Hello, World!'

-**Sequential Jobs**

-      #!/usr/bin/env ruby
-      require 'barney'

-      a = "12"

-      obj = Barney::Share.new
-      obj.share :a

-      3.upto(4).each do |i|
-        pid = obj.fork { a << i.to_s }
-        Process.wait pid
-        obj.sync
-      end

-      a # => "1234"

-**Paralell Jobs**

-      #/usr/bin/env ruby
-      require 'barney'

-      results = {}
-      pids    = []

-      obj = Barney::Share.new
-      obj.share :results

-      [1,2,3].each do |e|
-        pids << obj.fork do
-          results.merge!(e => e)
-        end
-      end

-      pids.each { |pid| Process.wait pid }
-      obj.sync

-      obj.history.each_value do |history|
-        results.merge! history[:results]
-      end

-      puts results.inspect # => { 1 => 1, 2 => 2, 3 => 3 }
+## Install

+RubyGems.org
+      gem install barney

+Github
+      git clone git://github.com/robgleeson/barney.git
+      cd barney
+      gem build *.gemspec
+      gem install *.gem

+I'm following the [Semantic Versioning](http://www.semver.org) policy.

 ## Documentation